voxeet/comms-app-react-events/README.md

 The code in this repository is organised in the following way

 * The `/events/src/` directory contains all the front-end code for the events app.
-Within this directory
+Within this directory:
   * `hooks/` contains wrapper functions around our SDK for re-usable functionality.
   * `components/` contains UI components that encapsulate and provide functionality.
   * `utils/` provides some generic helper functions.